 The Duck’s Alive.
 The Dog’s Embarrassed.
 The Photo’s a Classic

-You know those times when you glimpse a photograph and you think you know what’s happening in the picture, but then something indefinable about the shot plants a seed of doubt, and you look again, and you find that your first impression was absolutely, utterly, totally wrong?
+You know those times when you glimpse a photograph and you think you know what’s happening in the picture, but then something indefinable about the shot plants a seed of doubt, and you look again, and you find that your first impression was absolutely, utterly wrong?

 But wait a second.
 That duck doesn’t look injured.
 In fact, judging by its still (apparently) vibrant eye and, especially, its rapidly fluttering right leg, the duck is most definitely, emphatically alive.

 The priceless look on the dog’s face, meanwhile, is hardly that of a ghoul.
-In fact, if anything, the dog looks downright embarrassed — as if it simply can’t help sitting there with a live duck stuck in its mouth.
+In fact, if anything, the dog looks downright embarrassed—as if it would rather be anywhere but there, with a live duck in its mouth.

 What is going on here?

-We’ll let the caption that accompanied this picture in the LIFE book, The Classic Collection, clear up any lingering confusion.
+We’ll let the caption that accompanied this picture in the unputdownable 2008 LIFE book, The Classic Collection, clear up any lingering confusion.

 “Don’t worry!” wrote the book’s editors.
 “The duck’s fine!”